 There are different types of cat litter to choose from.
 The best ones are clumping ones because it is easy to scoop out and the bio-degradable cat litter because they are safe to use and dispose of.
-Silica gel cat litter is also an option which does not need to be changed too frequently.
+Silica gel cat litter is also an option that does not need to be changed too frequently.

 In case you opt for the non-clumping variant make sure the formula contains baking soda or odorized crystals to mask the odor or you may need to place it in the corner of the house that is least used.